POSCO: Head Office

 POSCO's Headquarters, along with the POSCO Center, form the 'brain' of the company, overseeing major tasks, such as the management, planning, and finances of the steelworks at Pohang and Gwangyang.
 The construction of POSCO headquarters at 1 Goedong-dong, Nam-gu, Pohang, was completed on April 1, 1987.

-POSCO Center

-Hosts a variety of cultural programs, events, and exhibitions throughout the year.

 Pohang and Gwangyang Steelworks

 Pohang - Constructed in four phases between April 1970 and February 1981 along Korea's southeast coast, the nation's first integrated steelworks has produced 230 million tons of pig iron through March 2004 - enough to build some 250 million compact cars.
 Crude Steel Production (2008) = 13.6 million tons.

 Gwangyang - Constructed in four phases between September 1982 and October 1992 on Korea's southern coast, the nation's second integrated steelworks.
 Gwangyang focus on manufacturing automotive steel, high-strength structure steel, API line pipe steel, and other strategic product categories.
 Crude Steel Production (2008) = 17.4 million tons.